There Are No Mahayana Monasteries

 Contemporary Implications

 For Western Buddhist communities, this historical evidence is particularly relevant.
-Rather than viewing “Theravāda” and “Mahāyāna” as necessarily separate institutional tracks requiring distinct organisations, training programs, and teacher authorisations, we might explore how robust Śrāvaka foundations could support diverse doctrinal orientations within shared frameworks.
+Rather than viewing “Theravāda” and “Mahāyāna” as necessarily separate institutional tracks requiring distinct organisations, training programs, and teacher authorisations, we might explore how robust Śrāvaka foundations could support diverse doctrinal orientations within the same monastic institutions.
 A Western monastery that followed strict Vinaya discipline while welcoming both vipassanā-oriented and bodhicitta-oriented practitioners wouldn’t be an artificial hybrid—it would be recovering Buddhism’s historical norm.

 Why the Śrāvakayāna Is Vital

 The historical evidence supports what Buddha said quite clearly.
 Buddhism disappeared entirely from vast regions where it once flourished: Afghanistan, Pakistan, Central Asia, India, and Indonesia.
 These were once great Buddhist countries where you will find a great amount of archeological evidence that Mahāyāna in particular thrived there.
-However, despite supporting thriving Buddhist cultures for centuries, Buddhism vanished, whilst other traditions—Zoroastrianism, Hinduism, Islam, and other local beliefs—survived in the same regions.
+However, despite supporting thriving Buddhist cultures for centuries, Buddhism vanished, whilst other traditions—Zoroastrianism, Hinduism, Islam, and other local beliefs that predate Buddhism—survived in the same regions.

 Sri Lankan ruins, courtesy of Thushal Madhushankha.

 There’s a clear pattern here when we examine the mechanism of disappearance: Buddhism’s decline invariably coincided with the collapse of monastic institutions.
-For instance, the demise of Buddhism in India started with the Mughal invasions destroying hundreds of Buddhist monasteries and slaughtering the monastics,19 further exacerbated by cutting their local patronage,20 alongside the appropriation and transformation of these monasteries by Brahmins who had accepted Muslim rule in exchange for the extinction of Buddhism.21 With the monastics gone, these Brahmins got their wish.
+For instance, the demise of Buddhism in India started with the Mughal invasions destroying hundreds of Buddhist monasteries and slaughtering the monastics,20 further exacerbated by cutting their local patronage,21 alongside the appropriation and transformation of these monasteries by Brahmins who had accepted Muslim rule in exchange for the extinction of Buddhism.22 With the monastics gone, these Brahmins got their wish.

 The institutional framework wasn’t just important—it was the transmission mechanism.
 Without ordained communities maintaining textual traditions, performing rituals, and training new generations, the entire edifice collapsed regardless of how many lay practitioners remained.